Salford Hundred

-The Salford Hundred (also known as Salfordshire) was one of the subdivisions of the historic county of Lancashire, in Northern England (see:Hundred (county division).
+The Salford Hundred (also known as Salfordshire) was one of the subdivisions (a hundred) of the historic county of Lancashire in Northern England.
 Its name alludes to its judicial centre being the township of Salford (the suffix -shire meaning the territory was appropriated to the prefixed settlement).
 It was also known as the Royal Manor of Salford and the Salford wapentake.

 Origins

 The Manor or Hundred of Salford had Anglo-Saxon origins.
 The Domesday Book recorded that the area was held in 1066 by Edward the Confessor.
 Salford was recorded as part of the territory of Inter Ripam et Mersam or "Between Ribble and Mersey", and it was included with the information about Cheshire, though it cannot be said clearly to have been part of Cheshire.

 The area became a subdivision of the County Palatine of Lancaster (or Lancashire) on its creation in 1182.

 Salford Hundred Court

 In spite of its incorporation into Lancashire, Salford Hundred retained a separate jurisdiction for the administration of justice, known as the Court Leet, View of frankpledge, and Court of Record of our Sovereign Lord the King for his Hundred or Wapentake of Salford.
 Exceptionally for hundred courts, Salford survived until the 19th century.
 The lordship of Salford passed with the Duchy of Lancaster to the Crown, and a serjeant or bailiff was appointed to administer the hundred on the king's behalf.
 In 1436 the office of Hereditary Steward of the Wapentake of Salfordshire was granted to Sir Richard Molyneux of Sefton.
 The office was held by Sir Richard's successors, the Earls of Sefton until 1972.

 The Portmote of the Borough of Salford merged with the Hundred Court in the 17th century, and the latter body took over the administrative business of the manorial borough.
 In 1792 police commissioners were established in Manchester and Salford, and the Hundred Court was left with few powers.
 By 1828 the activities of the court consisted of the following: